wp-plugins/page-specific-menu-items/readme.txt

 **This plugin does not work for me?**

 * It should since it works by adding class.
 Only case it does not work is when 'hide_this_item' rules is overriden by other syles (having low value in specificity).
-* This is this plugins issue.
+* This is not actually this plugins issue.

 Please read the readme.txt file line by line before commenting.
 Only after that give me 5 stars. :) If you found any bugs/issues please report and I'll try to fix them asap.